 BOP-s combines general liability insurance and commercial property insurance.
 If you have business premises, such as an office, you are going to want to ensure you are not just covered for general liabilities but also damage to the property.
 Such damage can be caused by fire, theft, vandalism, and many other events.
 Flooding and earthquakes are usually not covered and require separate insurance.

 In most states, workers’ compensation insurance, or workers’ comp, is a legal requirement.
 It covers the medical expenses, lost wages, and lawsuits resulting from a workplace injury or illness.

 When considering all the different insurance policies you need to purchase, it can seem extremely costly.
 However, it will pay off over time and save you money in the future if an unfortunate event occurs.
 Despite that, you can still save money on the policies you take out.
 Consider these tips:

-Send us an email, give us a call, or fill out the free quote on our website if you want to insure your IT business.
+Send us an email, give us a call, or fill out the free quote on our website if you want to ensure your IT business.